The Research Institute | Western Oregon University

 The Center on Early Learning Support and Innovation provides resources and support for early educators as well as research on promising practices for the field of early learning.
 Our projects include Spark, Oregon’s Quality Recognition and Improvement System and the statewide Observation and Assessment System, the Start Up and Expansion and Rural Early Facility Improvement Grants for early care and learning programs.

-The Observation and Assessment Team completes standardized assessments in early learning programs We use two types of assessments: the Environment Rating Scales and the Classroom Assessment Scoring System (CLASS).
+Spark: Observation and Assessment Team completes standardized assessments in early learning programs.
+We use two types of assessments: the Environment Rating Scales and the Classroom Assessment Scoring System (CLASS).
 Assessors provide reports to programs based on the assessment.
 These tools give early educators information about high quality practices in their programs.
 Providers can set goals to improve the quality of their program based on information from their assessments.
 Any early learning program participating in Spark can request an assessment to support their quality improvement.

 Start Up and Expansion Grant